Kelly Alessandro Lazzara Email & Phone Number

 What company does Kelly Alessandro Lazzara work for?

-Kelly Alessandro Lazzara works for Somatic School
+Kelly Alessandro Lazzara works for Somatic School.

 What is Kelly Alessandro Lazzara's email address?

-What is Kelly Alessandro Lazzara's direct phone number?
+What is Kelly Alessandro Lazzara's phone number?

 What schools did Kelly Alessandro Lazzara attend?